zephyrproject-rtos/zephyr/doc/getting_started/installation_linux.rst

    $ pip3 install --user -r scripts/requirements.txt

-Note that CMake version 3.8.2+ or higher is required.
-If you are using a distribution that currently ships an older version, check the backports or install a more recent version manually.
+CMake version 3.8.2 or higher is required.
+Check what version you have using ``cmake --version``, and if its an older version, check the backports or install a more recent version manually.
 For example, to install version 3.8.2 from the CMake website directly in ~/cmake::